Dhruv-Bajaj-code/application_gas_utility/README.md

 # Django Project - Request Management System

 This project is a request management system that allows users to create, delete, and view requests.
-It supports two types of users: normal users and admin users.
+It supports three types of users: **Normal Users**, **Admin Users**, and **Support Agents**.
 Admin users have additional privileges to manage requests and change their status.
-There is also a support system where customer support agents can communicate with normal users through a real-time chat feature.
+Support agents can communicate with normal users through a real-time chat feature.

 ## Features